Orientation of churches: Inexactitude of orientation

-Charles Borromeo stated that churches ought to be oriented exactly east, in line with the rising sun at the equinoxes, not at the solstices, but some churches seem to be oriented to sunrise on the feast day of their patron saint.
-Thus St. Stephen's Cathedral, Vienna is oriented in line with sunrise on St. Stephen's Day, 26 December, in Julian calendar 1137, when it began to be built.
+Borromeo stated that churches ought to be oriented exactly east, in line with the rising sun at the equinoxes, not at the solstices, but some churches seem to be oriented to sunrise on the feast day of their patron saint.
+Thus St. Stephen's Cathedral, Vienna is oriented in line with sunrise on Saint Stephen's Day, 26 December, in Julian calendar 1137, when it began to be built.
 However, a survey of old English churches published in 2006 showed practically no relationship with the feast days of the saints to whom they are dedicated.
 The results also did not conform to a theory that compass readings could have caused the variants.
 Taken as a body, those churches can only be said to have been oriented approximately but not exactly to the geographical east.

 Another survey of a smaller number of English churches examined other possible alignments also and found that, if sunset as well as sunrise is taken into account, the saint's day hypothesis covered 43% of the cases considered, and that there was a significant correspondence also with sunrise on Easter morning of the year of foundation.
 The results provided no support for the compass readings hypothesis.

 Yet another study of English churches found that a significant proportion of churches that showed a considerable deviation from true east were constrained by neighbouring buildings in town and perhaps by site topography in rural areas.

 Similarly, a survey of a total of 32 medieval churches with reliable metadata in Lower Austria and northern Germany discovered only a few aligned in accordance with the saint's feast, with no general trend.
 There was no evidence of the use of compasses; and there was a preferred alignment towards true east, with variations due to town and natural topography.

 A notable example of an (approximately) oriented church building that – to match the contours of its location and to avoid an area that was swampy at the time of its construction – bends slightly in the middle is Quimper Cathedral in Brittany.

 Also the modern Coventry Cathedral faces north–south, perpendicular to the old cathedral that was bombed by the Luftwaffe during the blitz.
 The porch over the main entrance extends over the old wall and, while not connected to the original building does make a nod towards continuity of the structure.